intro-to-research/intro-to-research.github.io/_pages/exercises.md

 ## EXERCISE 5: PRESENTING A PAPER
 Identifying these points is not only useful for the audience to understand, but it’s critically important for the person presenting.
 Getting into this habit while skimming or reading a paper is great.
 It helps one think critically about each paper, instead of just taking it at face value.
 Of course, it’s also good practice for explaining highly-technical content in simplifying terms, which is crucial for science (e.g., writing papers, giving talks)

+- Find a friendly audience; some friends, classmates, or a familiar lab, and try giving a presentation about some existing work.